kernelize-ai/triton-tenstorrent/TenstorrentSetup.md

 The tenstorrent MLIR compiler (`tt-mlir`) is the entrypoint for Triton into the Tenstorrent software stack. `tt-mlir` is supplied inside the Triton Tenstorrent plugin source repo as a `third_party` git submodule.
 The provided `build-tt-mlir.sh` install script sets up the directory structure and components necessary to build and install `tt-mlir` in a location that Triton can access.
 The `build-tt-mlir.sh` script overrides the default LLVM/MLIR compiler version to use the Triton provided LLVM/MLIR sources.

+Create the tt-mlir toolchain dir.
+By default this should be `/opt/ttmlir-toolchain`.

 Run the `build-tt-mlir.sh` script from the Triton NPU plugin root directory with the following parameters (replace e.g. OS architecture as appropriate):